Curmsun Disc: Around 1100 – Harald Bluetooth canonized?

+According to Danish archivist Steffen Harpsøe, the disc may have been created by local priests around Jomsborg and Wiejkowo between 1050 and 1125, if missionaries had canonized Harald Bluetooth.
+Harpsøe also stated that it is unclear if the disc is genuine.

+Questionable authenticity

+According to historians Kurt Villads Jensen and Wojtek Jezierski, it is not possible to estimate the age of the disc.
+It also resembles no other known artefact from the Viking age.
+Kurt Villads Jensen argues further that it is impossible to precisely date gold objects; even if the alloy is accurate, it might come from a melted down Viking age artefact.
+The disc could therefore potentially have been created at any time.
+Several other Danish professors, including Jes Wienberg and Jens Ulriksen, are equally dubious of the authenticity of the Curmsun disc and the associated Gesta Wuleniensis, and are highly critical of Rosborn's arguments and use of historical sources.

+Numismatist Mateusz Bogucki believes the disc is a counterfeit, likely made by "antiquity enthusiasts" in the 18th or 19th centuries.
+Archeologist Wojciech Filipowiak says that no publications (as of 2022) have proven the Curmsun disc to be genuine.

+The Curmsun Disc was featured on the reality television series Expedition Unknown.
+Danish archaeologist Søren M. Sindbæk mentioned the disc but could only say that it may be related to Harald Bluetooth.

 Metallurgical analysis

 The Curmsun Disc underwent electron microscopic analysis at Lund University in Sweden.
-The analysis showed a non-homogeneous alloy with a gold content ranging between 83.3-92.8%.
+The analysis showed a non-homogeneous alloy with a gold content ranging between 83.3 and 92.8%.
 The surface and alloy showed characteristics typical for artefacts created during the latest part of the Early Middle Ages.
 No traces of modern processes or chemicals were discovered.
 Surface analysis by a gemologist, Jonny Westling, appointed by the Swedish Chamber of Commerce in Stockholm and Lloyd's/Brookfield Underwriting, showed natural inclusions and patination.

 Exhibition

 The Curmsun disc is owned by an undisclosed company and deposited at a bank vault in Sweden.
-The disc's insured value is USD 3.5 million and the valuation has been performed by Jonny Westling, an expert appointed by Swedish Chamber of Commerce and Lloyds/Brookfield Underwriting.
+The disc's insured value is US$3.5 million, and the valuation has been performed by Jonny Westling, an expert appointed by Swedish Chamber of Commerce and Lloyds/Brookfield Underwriting.